 Biocement® is a reversal of this process, where carbon and calcium are combined to produce a biologically formed limestone material.
 This means that high heat and fossil fuels are not required in the process, and BioBasedTiles use carbon as a building block, just like nature!

 Naturally occurring bacteria are used to produce BioBasedTiles, a non-modified bacteria described as a wild-type strain.
-The non-pathogenic strain was isolated from a species commonly found in natural environments across the world.
-These bacteria typically create cemented materials over hundreds or thousands of years, but the Biocement® process enables them to do the same work in a matter of days.
+The non-pathogenic strain was isolated from a species commonly found in global natural environments.

 Bacteria are everywhere in the world around us.
 Generally speaking, they need two things to survive: nutrients and moisture.
 BioBasedTiles do retain trace bacteria from the growth process.
-However, these exist in a dormant state and would require conditions beyond those normally found in the built environment to become active.
+However, these exist in a dormant state and require conditions beyond those commonly found in the built environment to become active.

 The size of the BioBasedTiles does not change from the time it is formed in production.
 During production, they increase in density.
-The “growing” happens as biologically produced calcium carbonate forms bridges between the grains of aggregate, strengthening the unit from within.
+The “growing” happens as biologically produced calcium carbonate forms bridges between the aggregate grains, strengthening the unit from within.
 BioBasedTiles do not warp during production.

 It takes less than 72 hours for our BioBasedTiles to reach full cure strength, and this is continuously improving through Biomason’s rapid research and development.
 As a note—traditional concrete can take up to 28 days to cure!

 Currently, we offer BioBasedTiles in different colours, sizes and finishes that can be applied as flooring, wall cladding and facades.
-Have a look at our products page to find out more.
+Visit our products page to find out more.

-No, at the moment we don’t take on any design projects.
+No, we don’t take on any design projects right now.
 We do clad counters with our materials if it is part of a larger interior project.

-If you design an object that is built up from bricks and it exceeds our minimum order quantity of 200 m² within Europe (including the United Kingdom) or 1000 m² on other continents, we can talk through your design idea.
-In that case you might want to talk to our sales team.
+If you design an object built from bricks and it exceeds our minimum order quantity of 200 m² within Europe (including the United Kingdom) or 1000 m² on other continents, we can talk through your design idea.
+In that case, you might want to contact our sales team.

-Yes, our products can be used in combination with insulation panels that are made for ceramic brick slips.
+Yes, our products can be combined with insulation panels made for ceramic brick slips.
 Contact our sales team for references.

-Deliveries to Asia, South America, Africa and Australia, New Zealand are unfortunately not a fit with our sustainable approach at this point in time.
-We have the ambition to work with regional waste streams on all continents in the future, so stay tuned for the latest updates!
+Deliveries to Asia, South America, Africa, Australia, and New Zealand don’t fit our current sustainable approach.
+We want to work with regional waste streams on all continents in the future, so stay tuned for the latest updates!

 In principle, we do not use any pigments.
-However, it’s our aim to compose the recipes of the WasteBasedBricks® in such a way that it leads to an attractive product.
-Pigment could be added to manipulate a certain colour.
+However, we aim to compose the recipes of the WasteBasedBricks® in such a way that it leads to an attractive product.
+Pigments could be added to manipulate certain colours.
 The firing curve of the products also has a significant effect on the colour.
-When we use pigments, we aim to use primarily pigments from waste.
+We aim to primarily use pigments from waste.

-Building from waste is still a relatively new concept in our opinion.
+Building from waste is still a relatively new concept.
 Much of the waste that we create in construction (even when recycled) is now used for lower quality purposes, such as road fill, or not used at all.

-Local production, close to the waste streams is definitely the way to go.
-But in order for that to happen, we need to get more projects in, for example, the United States coming our way.
+Local production, close to the waste streams is the way to go.
+But for that to happen, we need to get more projects in, for example, the United States coming our way.
 In our growth vision, we focus on production with partners in various regions across the world.

 An Environmental Product Declaration (EPD) is an independently verified and registered document that communicates transparent and comparable information about the life-cycle environmental impact of products in a credible way.

 At StoneCycling, we now have a preliminary EPD of our products available on request.
-If you are interested in learning more and would like to download the EPD, please contact us.
-Soon we will publish an updated EPD that will be available for download on each product page.
+If you want to learn more and download the EPD, contact us here.
+Soon we will publish an updated EPD available for download on each product page.

 We deliver our products under the general terms and conditions of the Royal Association of Dutch Brick Manufacturers (‘Vereniging Koninklijke Nederlandse Bouwkeramiek‘ – KNB).
 This involves a 10-year warranty on frost resistance.
 This is in line with most producers of ceramic materials in the Netherlands.